Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

-Figures 3(a) and (b) show the difference spectra obtained by subtracting the intensity distribution before the pump pulse arrival from those after the arrival.
-In the $\alpha$ band cut in Fig.\ 3(a), a downwardly convex parabolic band is observed within 50 fs after the pump pulse arrival, again indicating the band gap collapse due to the photoexcitation.
-The intensity distribution at 27 fs roughly agrees with the LDA band structure calculation which is shifted downwards in order to adjust the conduction band bottom in the $\alpha$ band cut to the experimental result.
-On the other band, in the $\gamma$ band cut in Fig.\ 3(b), the intensity distribution at 27 fs does not agree with the LDA calculation which is shifted downwards in the same way.
-At or later than 80 fs, the band gap is recovered and the photoexcited carriers are almost depleted except the residual populations around 1 eV above the Fermi level.
-In Figs.\ 3(a) and (b), the intensity distributions at 587 fs are compared with the LDA band structure calculations which are shifted upwards in order to adjust the conduction band bottom in the $\gamma$ band cut to the experimental result.
-In addition to the dramatic change of the conduction band, the entire valence band is shifted upwards due to the photoexcitation.
-The energy shift survives up to 587 fs indicating that the residual conduction band electrons (and the valence band holes) are enough to induce the energy shift of the valence band.
+Figures 4(a) and (b) show the difference spectra obtained by subtracting the intensity distribution before the pump pulse arrival from those after the arrival (543 fs for $\alpha$ band cut and 550 fs for $\gamma$ band cut).
+For the $\alpha$ band cut in Fig.\ 4(a), photoinduced electrons are observed around 1.3 eV above the Fermi level.
+In the $\gamma$ band cut in Fig.\ 4(b), they are more clearly observed around 1.0 eV above the Fermi level.
+Interestingly, there are three segments of the photoinduced spectral weight in the $\gamma$ band cut.
+In addition to the photoinduced electrons in the conduction band, the valence band is considerably broadened involving the conduction band due to the photoexcitation.
+The intensity distributions above the Fermi level are compared with the LDA band structure calculations which are shifted upwards in order to adjust the conduction band bottom.
+In the $\gamma$ band cut, the three segments correspond to the three local minima of the conduction band.